exafmm/pyexafmm/README.md

 ## Configure

-After installation, you must precompute and cache the FMM operators for your dataset,
+After installation, you must precompute and cache the FMM operators for your dataset.
+Most of these are calculated using the techniques in [1], notably M2M and L2L matrices can be computed for a single parent node and its children, and scaled in a simple fashion for the kernels implemented by PyExaFMM.
+For the M2L operators, we introduce a randomised SVD compression [2], to avoid storing and applying potentially very large dense matrices.

 This is done via a `config.json` file,